 As I am getting older, there is an increasing pining to draw closer to the people and things that help us remember who we are and where we came from.
 While my focus is Kashmiri food, I then started incorporating a lot of recipes that I ate growing up in Mumbai in my attempt to make my children try a diversity to food.

-Additionally, this blog is my attempt to empower women just like me who scramble to find time to cook healthy meals for our family.
+Additionally, this blog is my attempt to empower busy people just like me who scramble to find time to cook healthy meals for themselves or their family.
 In our fast paced and busy lives, it gets challenging to cook food regularly.
-Through this blog and recipes, I want to empower working busy women to be able to cook healthy, quick, fast recipes within minutes for themselves and their families.
+Through this blog and recipes, I want to empower working busy people to be able to cook healthy, quick, fast recipes within minutes for themselves and their families.

 What am I going to be posting?